apiumhub/spring-mongo-seed/README.txt

 1) Run the app

-2) POST localhost:8080/ping (header=> Content-Type: application/json; body: { "name": "Something"})
+2) POST localhost:8080/ping
+   (
+    headers:
+        Content-Type: application/json
+    body:
+        {"name": "Something"}
+   )

-    Creates entry in Mongo
+    Result: Creates entry in Mongo. (see message on screen)

 3) GET localhost:8080/ping/Something

-    finds ping in Mongo, and prints it.
+    Result: finds ping in Mongo, and prints it. (see message on screen)

 4) GET localhost:8080/ping

-   prints all pings saved in Mongo
+   Result: prints all pings saved in Mongo. (see message on screen)